 In California, the main way non-citizens achieve LPR status is through either (1) employment sponsorship or (2) family sponsorship.
 Ultimately, legal permanent residents may even be eligible to naturalize as U.S. citizens.

-In this article, our Los Angeles green card attorneys answer frequently-asked-questions about obtaining legal permanent resident status in California.
-Click on a question to go to that topic.
+In this article, our California green card attorneys will answer frequently-asked-questions about obtaining legal permanent resident status in California:

 - 1. Can I get a green card in California?